-Jaú National Park is the largest forest reserve in all of South America, located in the state of Amazonas in northwestern Brazil.
-Containing the entire Jaú River basin, it covers three major rivers: the Jaú River, the Unini River, and the Carabinani River.
-It is part of the Central Amazon Conservation Complex.
+Jaú National Park, the largest forest reserve in South America, is located in Amazonas in northwestern Brazil.
+Part of the Central Amazon Conservation Complex, the National Park contains the entire Jaú River basin, which covers three major rivers: the Jaú River, the Unini River, and the Carabinani River.

 Jaú National Park

-Containing the entire Jaú River basin, the National Park covers three major rivers – the Jaú River, the Unini River, and the Carabinani River – that flow into the Río Negro.
-It is the largest forest reserve in all of South America and is mostly made up of dense forest.
+Containing the entire Jaú River basin, the National Park covers three major rivers: the Jaú River, the Unini River, and the Carabinani River, which all flow into the Río Negro.
+It is the largest forest reserve in South America and is mainly composed of dense forests.
 The park is in the Amazon biome in the Japurá-Solimões-Negro moist forests ecoregion.

 The eastern part of the park adjoins the Rio Unini Extractive Reserve to the north, which runs along the opposite bank of the Unini River.
 The park is bounded to the northwest by the Amanã Sustainable Development Reserve.
-To the east, near the Río Negro, the park adjoins the Rio Negro State Park North Section to the south.
+To the east, near the Río Negro, the park adjoins the Rio Negro State Park.

 The park's terrain is representative of the Negro-Solimões interfluvial plateau.
 It has two main areas: the Trombetas/Negro plateau and the lower western Amazon plateau.